Board of Directors

 David has come to our Board with the wish to contribute to the organization that assists youth with their mental health needs.
 He sees this as an important role within the community that he can contribute to.

-Peter Wright, Director
+Peter Wright, Secretary

 The Honourable Mr. Justice Peter Jeffrey Wright was appointed to the Ontario Court of Justice in 2002.
 Peter has experience as an Official Guardian Representative, assisting children in conflict with the law.